Tennis Ball

 However, not all tennis balls come in cans.
 Pressureless tennis balls often come in buckets or bags, especially when sold in bulk.

-The numbers on tennis balls help players keep track of their tennis balls while playing next to other courts.
-Tennis balls typically come in cans of three balls, all with the same number for this purpose.
+The numbers help players keep track of their balls while playing next to other courts.
+They typically come in cans of three balls, all with the same number for this purpose.

-A tennis ball will float because buoyant rubber material forms the core of the ball.
-Additionally, tennis balls are hollow and filled with air.
+A tennis ball will float because buoyant rubber material forms the core of the ball, and they are hollow and filled with air.

 A tennis ball will not explode in a fire.
-Nitrogen, which is often used to pressurize some tennis balls, is not flammable.
+Nitrogen, which is often used to pressurize balls, is not flammable.

 Absolutely.
 If hit hard and directly at a car, a tennis ball can easily dent a vehicle.
 However, any ball hit out of a court that strikes a car in a parking lot is very unlikely to make a dent.

 Have questions about tennis balls?
-Let us know in the comments below – we’re here to help.
+Let me know in the comments below – I’m here to help.

 Home > Terminology > Tennis Ball